Ankitapal1995/biomarker-drugresistance-scrna/README.md

 # biomarker-drugresistance-scrna
-Single-Cell RNA-Seq Analysis of Drug Resistance Biomarkers in Breast Cancer Single-Cell RNA-Seq Analysis of Drug Resistance Biomarkers in Breast Cancer Project Overview
+Single-Cell RNA-Seq Analysis of Drug Resistance Biomarkers in Breast Cancer

+Project Overview

 This repository contains the scripts, documentation, and key results for a project focused on the identification of cell type-specific biomarkers for drug resistance in breast cancer using single-cell RNA-sequencing (scRNA-seq) data.
-A total of 40 human breast cancer samples (20 drug-resistant and 20 susceptible) were analyzed to uncover gene expression signatures and enriched pathways associated with drug response and resistance.
+A total of 40 human breast cancer samples (20 Erlotinib-resistant and 20 susceptible) were analyzed to uncover gene expression signatures and enriched pathways associated with drug response and resistance.
 Repository Structure

 Motivation

-Drug resistance in breast cancer is a major challenge in precision medicine.
+Erlotinib resistance in breast cancer is a major challenge in precision medicine.
 This project aims to dissect the cellular and molecular features distinguishing drug-resistant from drug-sensitive tumor cells by leveraging high-resolution single-cell transcriptomics and robust gene set enrichment analysis.
 Methods

     scRNA-seq Pipeline: